OpenVidu/openvidu.io-docs/docs/deployment/index.md

 Wait until status shows **_CREATE_COMPLETE_**

 Go to **_Outputs_** tab to get your brand new IP and click on it.
-Accept the certificate and there you have your deployed OpenVidu demo!
+Accept the certificate and there you have your deployed OpenVidu demo! (you may have to wait for a minute before the page is accesible)

   <p align="center">
     <img class="img-responsive" src="https://docs.google.com/uc?id=0B61cQ4sbhmWSZDNpdWpTMkw3Mlk">